Nashville-Software-School-Assessments/python-django-assessment/README.md

     pipenv install
     ```

 2. In order to pass the assessment, you will need to add code to the `Pet` and `PetType` models, `PetView`, and `PetSerializer`.
-Check out the issue tickets and project board for more information.
+Check out the issue tickets.
 3. There is a test file that will check your work.
 To run the tests before pushing to github `python3 manage.py test` will show you the test output.
-4. Once all tests are passing, push your code to github
+4. Once you are satisfied with your work, push up your code to github.